RafaelGB/obsidian-db-folder/docs/docs/features/Viewing data.md

 ## Importing Data

-You can upload a **CSV** table and turn it to a database using the database menu.
+You can upload a **CSV** file and turn it to a database using the database menu.